internaloha/documentation/docs/developers/scrapers/running.md

 ## Attended Scrapers

 The following scrapers must be run in attended mode so that the user can enter recaptchas as necessary.
-Please note that `open` can also be substituted with `close`.

 #### Sites that require attended mode:
 | Script | Explanation |